 If you're working as a freelance interpreter/contractor, it's best practice to carry professional liability insurance.
 This insurance can protect you should things go awry on the job.
 We recommend connecting with Mary Viles and/or Proliability's policies for affordable and reputable coverage.

 Navigating health insurance can be intimidating.
-While it's not a solution to *gestures broadly* the system, we trust Mary Viles to guide us through the options.
+While it's not a solution to *gestures broadly*, we trust Mary Viles to guide us through the options.
 Mary is a wizard at helping freelancers find obtainable coverage, and she specializes in navigating the Marketplace.
 We've worked with her since 2018 and trust her completely.
 There is no fee for her services.

 On a side note, to better support his growing interpreter and Deaf client base, Ronnie is taking ASL classes via ASL Champs.
 Ronnie, we think you're champ.